releasysaas/upvoted-embeddable-widget/README.md

 - **New attributes**:
   - `data-allow-feature-request`: render request widget below the board without breaking board height.
   - `data-allow-feature-comment`: show a required comment form (name, email, comment) inside the modal.
+  - `data-allow-feature-upvote`: enable upvoting inside the modal.
+Requires contributor (name and email) to be provided.
 - **Docs**: README and CONTRIBUTE updated; CDN version set to 2.0.0.

 ## License